 Cameron House Inn serves a delicious breakfast every morning from 8:30 to 9:30 a.m.
 Jennifer and Chris are excellent cooks, and you’ll find anything from homestyle bacon and eggs to something a little more on the gourmet side like huevos rancheros.
 We strive to satisfy the tastes of all of our guests and will accommodate any special dietary needs when given prior notice (i.e., upon reservation).
 You won’t go away hungry, that we promise you!

 Roanoke Island is a great island for biking.
 Almost everything is within fairly easy biking distance, and it’s flat.
 So, unless you have a stiff head wind, you can pedal around the town with ease.
 We have beach cruisers at the inn that you’re welcome to use…no need to haul yours.

-Cameron House Inn provides William Roam toiletries made from certified Hawaiian deep sea water to our guests: soaps, shampoos, conditioner, body lotion and shower gel.
+Cameron House Inn provides Dickens & Hawthorne toiletries made from green tea and aloe to our guests: shampoos, conditioner and shower gel.

 Imagine a crisp autumn afternoon and you sitting in front of a blazing fire with a beverage in hand.
 That’s what our back porch fireplace is for…to make sure you relax to the fullest.
 Heck, some guests even light the fire during the warmer months – kind of like a beach bonfire without all the sand.